belkinsa/SenseOpenness/posts/why-plaintext.md

 * The need for a previewer for markup languages

-Recently I found a Markdown editor/live previewer called [reText](https://github.com/retext-project/retext) which, to me, is better than GitHub's Atom or QOwnNotes.
+Recently I found a Markdown editor/live previewer called [ReText](https://github.com/ReText-project/ReText) which, to me, is better than GitHub's Atom or QOwnNotes.

-The reason, over Atom, is reText dedicated for Markdown but you can still open other plain text files.
+The reason, over Atom, is ReText dedicated for Markdown but you can still open other plain text files.
 Atom is also really meant for developers.
-Over QOwnNotes, reText is not a hierarchical note taking program.
+Over QOwnNotes, ReText is not a hierarchical note taking program.

-This is how I draft in Markdown in reText:
+This is how I draft in Markdown in ReText:

 ![Drafting in Markdown](http://senseopenness.com/Images/Blog//SenseOpenness/WhyPlainText/DraftingMarkdown.png)